Kotagiri Vidyadhara Rao

-Kotagiri Vidhyadher Rao (April 28 1946 – 20 July 2013) was an Indian politician and a MLA and Minister.
+Kotagiri Vidhyadher Rao (April 28 1946 – 20 July 2013) was an Indian politician who served as a Member of the Legislative Assembly (MLA) and held ministerial positions in the government.
 He was a five time MLA from Eluru district, Andhra Pradesh.
 He was in TDP, PRP (which joined Congress).

 Early life

-He was born in Thurpu Edavalli village in Eluru, West Godavari, Andhra Pradesh.
+He was born at Thurpu Edavalli village in the Kamavarapukota Mandal, Eluru District, Andhra Pradesh.

 Career

 Kotagiri Vidyadhara Rao began his political career as a village sarpanch.
 He served as MLA from the Chintalapudi assembly constituency for five terms and served as a Minister of the State in both N T Rama Rao and Chandrababu Naidu cabinets.
 He joined Praja Rajyam in 2009 and was political affairs committee member.
 He was a key aide to actor-turned-politician Chiranjeevi.

 He served in the following positions: